iVuDang/COMP-1631-F22-Python-Functions-exercises/README.md

 ```

-* For variables, use camelCase.
+* For variables and functions in Python, use snake_case (JavaScript uses camelCase).
 * Variable = equal sign means whatever on this side is assigned to the variable.
 Think of them as storage sites.
 * Use explanatory variables - name the variable on what it does/what it is, so when you read it, you know exactly it’s purpose is in the algorithm.